deepinv/deepinv/docs/source/user_guide/reconstruction/distributed.rst

 Distributed Computing
 =====================

-For large-scale inverse problems, single-device memory and compute limitations can become a bottleneck.
+For large-scale inverse problems, the memory and compute of a single device might not be enough.
 The distributed computing framework enables efficient parallel processing across multiple GPUs by distributing physics operators and computations across multiple processes.

 The framework provides an API centered around two key functions: